| INTRODUCTION

 REHABILITATION

+What are the factors in rehabilitation?
 For chronic pain patients, the following rehabilitation strategies

 must be included:

-With general exercise regimens, problems associated with deconditioning
+activity setting goals for activities pacing of the activity With general exercise regimens, problems associated with deconditioning

 are reversible.
 For example, aerobic training improves aerobic